Basic Information on Pre-Exposure Prophylaxis (PrEP)

 What Is PrEP?

 "PrEP" stands for Pre-Exposure Prophylaxis.
 The word "prophylaxis" means to prevent or control the spread of an infection or disease.
 The goal of PrEP is to prevent HIV infection from taking hold if you are exposed to the virus.
-This is done by taking a pill that contains two HIV medications every day.
-These are the same medicines used to stop virus growing in people who are already infected.
+This is done by taking one pill every day.
+These are some of the same medicines used to keep the virus under control in people who are already living with HIV.

 Why Take PrEP?